 Your editorial calendar may say that on Tuesdays, you should tweet a donor’s story while on Thursdays, you can share a video of someone who benefitted from your organization’s latest project.
 No matter how you organize your posts, people will be motivated to give if your passion for your cause is made real via social media.

 Revamp your website for your year-end fundraising.
 Make sure it is clean and professional while accurately representing your organization and its mission.

-You’ll definitely want to include a tab or button for your donation form on your homepage.
+You’ll want to include a tab or button for your donation form on your homepage.
 Make sure your donation instructions are as simple and easy to understand as possible.
 You don’t want anyone to abandon their donation because your steps were hard to follow.

-In addition, make sure the form is branded to your organization and features your color scheme and logo for a unified look and trustworthy element.
+Also, make sure the form is branded to your organization and features your color scheme and logo for a unified look and trustworthy element.
 Your supporters may be hesitant about putting their personal and payment information into a form that does not look like yours.
 You should also prominently feature your PCI compliance.